EsperanzaMM/Getting_and_Cleaning_Data/README.md

 - `README.md`: Overview of the project (this file).

 ## How to Run
+1. Download and unzip the UCI HAR Dataset into your working directory (dataset is **not included** in this repo).
-1. Make sure all raw data files from the UCI HAR Dataset are in the working directory.
+2. Make sure the folder `UCI HAR Dataset` is available in your working directory.
-2. Open `run_analysis.R` in R or RStudio.
+3. Open `run_analysis.R` in R or RStudio.
-3. Run the script.
+4. Run the script.
-4. The script will generate `tidyData.txt` in the working directory.
+5. The script will generate `tidyData.txt` in the working directory.

 ## Notes
 - The script merges the training and test datasets.